Small Chicken Bacon Ranch

 - .Small Italian Steak

 Stoners white garlic sauce topped with steak, onions, mushrooms, and green peppers.
-Covered with whole-milk mozzarella cheese.$19.49
+Covered with whole-milk mozzarella cheese.$17.49

 - .Small Taco

 Stoner's pizza sauce topped with beef, jalapenos, sprinkled with taco seasoning, and covered with whole-milk mozzarella cheese.
-Served with a side of lettuce, tomato, sour cream, and buffalo sauce.$16.99
+Served with a side of lettuce, tomato, sour cream, and buffalo sauce.$14.39

 - .Small Chicken Bacon Ranch